Agony (TV series): Agony Again

 Agony was revived in 1995, this time on the BBC as Agony Again; produced by the BBC after ITV turned it down; the revived version had originally been pitched to Radio 4, but was felt to have enough potential to again be a television production.
 In addition, Agony was remade for American television under the name The Lucie Arnaz Show, with Len Richmond as the writer.
 This ran for six episodes on CBS in 1985 and starred Lucie Arnaz.

-DVD releases
+Home releases

 All three series of Agony, including a 3-disc set of the complete series, have been released on DVD in the UK (Region 2) by Network DVD.